TexasInstruments/edgeai-tensorlab/README.md

 ```

 ## Datasets
 This benchmark uses several datasets.
-They should be available at the following locations - if you have the datasets stored somewhere else, create the symbolic links as necessary:
-- ImageNet dataset validation split should be available in the path *dependencies/datasets/imagenet/val* and a text file describing the list of images and the corresponding ground truth classes must be available in *dependencies/datasets/imagenet/val.txt*
-- Cityscapes dataset should be available in the path *dependencies/datasets/cityscpaes* - we use only the validation split - which should be in the folders *dependencies/datasets/cityscpaes/cityscapes/leftImg8bit/val* and *dependencies/datasets/cityscpaes/cityscapes/gtFine/val*
-- COCO dataset should be available in the path *dependencies/datasets/coco* especially the folders *dependencies/datasets/coco/val2017* and *dependencies/datasets/coco/annotations*
-- ADE20K dataset should be available in the path *dependencies/datasets/ADEChallengeData2016*
-- PascalVOC2012 dataset should be available in the path *dependencies/datasets/VOCdevkit/VOC2012*

-We have support to support to download several of these datasets automatically - but the download may take several hours even with a good internet connection - that's why it's important to make the datasets available at the above locations to avoid that download - if you have them already.

-It you start the download and interrupt it in between, the datasets may be partially downloaded and it can lead to unexpected failures.
+We have support to support to download several of these datasets automatically.
+If you start the download and interrupt it in between, the datasets may be partially downloaded and it can lead to unexpected failures.
 If the download of a dataset is interrupted in between, delete that dataset folder manually to start over.
+Also, the download may take several hours even with a good internet connection - that's why it may be a good idea to make the datasets manually available at the expected locations to avoid that download - if you have them already.

+To make the datasets manually available, they should be placed at the following locations - if you have the datasets stored somewhere else, create the symbolic links as necessary:<br>
+- ImageNet dataset validation split should be available in the path *dependencies/datasets/imagenet/val* and a text file describing the list of images and the corresponding ground truth classes must be available in *dependencies/datasets/imagenet/val.txt*<br>
+- COCO dataset should be available in the path *dependencies/datasets/coco* especially the folders *dependencies/datasets/coco/val2017* and *dependencies/datasets/coco/annotations*<br>
+- ADE20K dataset should be available in the path *dependencies/datasets/ADEChallengeData2016*<br>
+- PascalVOC2012 dataset should be available in the path *dependencies/datasets/VOCdevkit/VOC2012*<br>
+- Cityscapes dataset  is not freely available for download, but you can obtain it by registering in the website.
+Cityscapes dataset (if used) should be available in the path *dependencies/datasets/cityscpaes* - we use only the validation split - which should be in the folders *dependencies/datasets/cityscpaes/cityscapes/leftImg8bit/val* and *dependencies/datasets/cityscpaes/cityscapes/gtFine/val*<br>

 ## Usage